General Data Protection Regulation (GDPR) Policy and Confidentiality

 Clients have a right to expect that identifiable information about themselves provided during the course of their treatments will not be shared with other people without their knowledge.
 The disclosure of identifiable information without client consent to someone they do not know; breaches confidentiality.

 Personal data which is collected should be adequate, relevant but not excessive for the purpose for which it is disclosed.
-Clear Medical will ensure staff members collecting and processing the personal data are trained to do so and follow adequate data protection practises.
+Clear Medical will ensure staff members collecting and processing the personal data are trained to do so and follow adequate data protection practices.
 The data will be accurate and kept up to date.

 The types of personal information collected are: